kendallm360/fitLitty/README.md

 ## Overview:

 In this project, we were given data from an activity tracker for many users over many days.
 Think of something like Fitbit.
 Fitbit devices log data and present it on a dashboard for their users.
-Your goal is to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones.
+Our goal was to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones.

 ## Goals: